alex-gamero/100-days-of-code/log.md

 **Today's Progress**: I finished my Linux exam, and now I have another exam, so I have to study databases.

 **Thoughts**: I did really well in Linux; it's the course I'm most proficient in.
 Now I'm going to study databases.

+### Day 51: August 10, Sunday

+**Today's Progress**: I'm still studying databases, tomorrow is the exam.

+**Thoughts**: I had a really good day today.
+It was a good day.
+I was able to do activities that I like and play sports, as well as study.